Identity

 The core authentication mechanism is based on standard public key infrastructure (PKI) technology.

 Each tdx Volt maintains a list of public keys that it knows about, and each public key has a mapping to a unique identity within the tdx Volt.
+This is known as a DID Registry.

 There are varying degrees of trust implemented, for example a tdx Volt may be configured to trust a public key to connect to and use services, or it may trust a public key to sign additional public keys for access to the Volt.
 The latter is achieved in combination with Verifiable Credentials.

-This provides a flexible and scalable mechanism of establishing trust, whereby a tdx Volt can decide, on a case-by-case basis, to trust any client that presents a certificate signed by its own key or that of another trusted identity.
+This provides a flexible and scalable mechanism of establishing trust, whereby a tdx Volt can decide, on a case-by-case basis, to trust any client that presents a credential signed by its own key or that of another trusted identity.

 The following notes relate to the core tdx Volt management interface as well as any service registered with the tdx Volt by other applications/clients.

-The Bind step
+The Authenticate step

 For the purposes of this discussion, a client is, for example, an application that wants to access some resource or service.

-Once in possession of a certificate, the client can connect to the Volt.
+Once in possession of a credential, the client can connect to the Volt.
 As part of the default TLS mechanism, the client provides one or more root certificates that it trusts.
 If the tdx Volt server does not present a certificate that chains to one of these root certificates the client will abort the call.

 For example, Bob (the client) wants to access a resource on Alice’s tdx Volt.

-• Alice’s tdx Volt starts its grpc service using a certificate issued by her tdx Volt CA
+- Alice’s tdx Volt starts its grpc service using a certificate issued by her tdx Volt CA

-• Alice’s tdxVolt can now provide this identifier to the policy engine, which will determine if Bob has permission to access the resource or service he has requested.
+- Alice’s tdxVolt can now provide this identifier to the policy engine, which will determine if Bob has permission to access the resource or service he has requested.

 Token authentication